blueswen/fastapi-observability/readme.md

 )
 ```

-Because exemplars is a new datatype proposed in [OpenMetrics](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars), `/metrics` have to use `CONTENT_TYPE_LATEST` and `generate_latest` from `prometheus_client.openmetrics.exposition` module instead of `prometheus_client` module.
+Because exemplars is a new datatype proposed in [OpenMetrics](https://github.com/prometheus/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars), `/metrics` have to use `CONTENT_TYPE_LATEST` and `generate_latest` from `prometheus_client.openmetrics.exposition` module instead of `prometheus_client` module ([Prometheus Client Document](https://prometheus.github.io/client_python/instrumenting/exemplars/)).
 Otherwise using the wrong generate_latest the exemplars dict behind Counter and Histogram will never show up, and using the wrong CONTENT_TYPE_LATEST will cause Prometheus scraping to fail.

 ```py
 # fastapi_app/utils.py